galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 For more about the differences between current assembly and polishing tools see {% cite Chen2021%} and {% cite McCartney2021 %}.

-*Assembly with Flye workflow*
+#### Assembly with Flye workflow

-> ### {% icon hands_on %} Hands-on: Run the Flye Assembly workflow
+> <hands-on-title>Run the Flye Assembly workflow</hands-on-title>
->* Find this workflow, enter the correct input files, and run.
+> * Find this workflow, enter the correct input files, and run.
-* What it does: Assembles long reads with the tool Flye
+> * What it does: Assembles long reads with the tool Flye
-* Inputs: long reads (may be raw, or filtered, and/or corrected); fastq.gz format
+> * Inputs: long reads (may be raw, or filtered, and/or corrected); fastq.gz format
-* Outputs:
+> * Outputs:
-  * Flye assembly fasta.
+>   * Flye assembly fasta.
-  * Fasta stats on assembly.fasta
+>   * Fasta stats on assembly.fasta
-  * Assembly graph image from Bandage
+>   * Assembly graph image from Bandage
-  * Bar chart of contig sizes
+>   * Bar chart of contig sizes
-  * Quast reports of genome assembly
+>   * Quast reports of genome assembly
-* Tools used:
+> * Tools used:
-  * Flye
+>   * Flye
-  * Fasta statistics
+>   * Fasta statistics
-  * Bandage
+>   * Bandage
-  * Bar chart
+>   * Bar chart
-  * Quast
+>   * Quast
-* Input parameters: None required, but recommend setting assembly mode to match input sequence type
+> * Input parameters: None required, but recommend setting assembly mode to match input sequence type
-* Workflow steps:
+> * Workflow steps:
-  * Long reads are assembled with Flye, using default tool settings.
+>   * Long reads are assembled with Flye, using default tool settings.
 Note: the default setting for read type ("mode") is nanopore raw.
 Change this at runtime if required.
-  * Statistics are computed from the assembly.fasta file output, using Fasta Statistics and Quast (is genome large: Yes; distinguish contigs with more that 50% unaligned bases: no)
+>   * Statistics are computed from the assembly.fasta file output, using Fasta Statistics and Quast (is genome large: Yes; distinguish contigs with more that 50% unaligned bases: no)
-  * The graphical fragment assembly file is visualized with the tool Bandage.
+>   * The graphical fragment assembly file is visualized with the tool Bandage.
-  * Assembly information sent to bar chart to visualize contig sizes
+>   * Assembly information sent to bar chart to visualize contig sizes
-* Options
+> * Options
-  * See other Flye options.
+>   * See other Flye options.
-  * Use a different assembler (in a different workflow).
+>   * Use a different assembler (in a different workflow).
-  * Bandage image options - change size (max size is 32767), labels - add (e.g. node lengths).
+>   * Bandage image options - change size (max size is 32767), labels - add (e.g. node lengths).
 You can also install Bandage on your own computer and download the "graphical fragment assembly" file to view in greater detail.
->
 {: .hands_on}

-*Assembly results*
+#### Assembly results

 The assembled contigs are in the "Flye assembly on data X (consensus)" (X is a number that will vary depending on where it sits in your history).
 Open the Quast tabular report to see the assembly statistics: